 Records Management Policy

-The purpose of the Records Management Policy is to establish a framework for the creation, maintenance, storage, use and disposal of SOAS records, to support continuous improvement in its core activities of teaching and research, to provide evidence of corporate governance, and to facilitate compliance with statutory requirements.
+The purpose of the Records Management Policy is to establish a framework for the creation, maintenance, storage, use and disposal of SOAS records to:

-2.1 This policy applies to all SOAS staff.
+- This policy applies to all SOAS staff.
 It will also apply to all contractors engaged to work within the School.
-Excepting where the terms of funding contradict it, this policy will also apply to all records of research carried out by staff of SOAS.
+Excepting where the terms of funding contradict it, this policy will also apply to all records of research carried out by staff of SOAS

-2.2 The policy covers all records created in the course of SOAS business and activities.
-A record is recorded information, in any form (it may be an electronic file or e-mail, or a paper document), created or received by SOAS or individual members of staff to support and show evidence of the School’s activities.
-More detailed definitions of a record and other related terms are provided in Annex A.
+- The policy covers all records created in the course of SOAS business and activities.
+A record is recorded information, in any form (e.g.an electronic file or e-mail, a database record or a paper document), created or received by SOAS or individual members of staff to support and show evidence of the School’s activities.
+More detailed definitions of a record and other related terms are provided in appendix A

 SOAS recognises the importance of this essential resource and undertakes to: